-As of June 30, 2018, the District has no deposits with financial institutions over the amount covered by the Federal Deposit Insurance Corporation insurance.
+As of June 30, 2019, the District has \$97,961 of deposits with financial institutions over the amount covered by FDIC insurance that is not collateralized according to California law.

 Fair Value Measurements

 The District categorizes its fair value measurement within the fair value hierarchy established by accounting principles generally accepted in the United States of America.
 The hierarchy is based on the relative inputs used to measure the fair value of the investments.
 Level 1 inputs are quoted prices in active markets for identical assets, Level 2 inputs are quoted prices in active markets for similar assets, and Level 3 inputs are significant unobservable inputs.